ensdomains/blog/CONTRIBUTING.md

 ## Quick Start Guide for Writing Articles on ens.blog.domains with GitHub Codespaces (Recommended)

-This guide will walk you through setting up your writing environment for ens.blog.domains.
+This guide will walk you through setting up your writing environment for blog.ens.domains.
 It's super easy, even if you're not a developer!

 ### Step 1: Open the GitHub Repository